bmentges/brainiak_api/docs/source/interfaces.rst

   GET 'http://localhost:5100/place/City/_schema'

 Why _schema?
 In our data model we have a clear distinction between class schemas (structure of instances) and data (instances), and by using a request like GET <context>/<class> we could not have a clear distinction whether we want the whole collection of instances of this specific class or we want the schema of a class.

-Thus, the _schema suffix to distinguish these two use cases.
+Thus, the _schema suffix is used to distinguish these two use cases.

 Create schema
 -------------